Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 12: Configuring DatePicker
     a)Add BsDatePickerConfig to component.module
-    b)Date picker showing one date prior date in interpolation on create page
+    b)Date picker showing one date prior date in interpolation on create page c)placement of datepicker
+Video 13: ngIf structural directive on button
+Video 14: ngNativeValidate on form tag to enable browser built in validation and required on input tags Video 15: